CrazyWillBear/blogman/README.md

 ## Summary

-Blogman is a blog managing software that allows posts to be written in Markdown and displayed on the web.
-You configure your Markdown directory, which is where you place your blog posts written in Markdown.
-Blogman lists those on a homepage and renders each blog when visited.
-Blogman also supports tagging your posts, which is explained later.
+Blogman is a simple, Python-based blog engine that renders Markdown posts into static HTML, with a customizable homepage that includes search and sorting.
+You configure your Markdown directory (`MD_DIR`), which is where you place your blog posts written in Markdown.
+Blogman also supports tagging, pinning, and sorting your posts.

 ## Quickstart

-Clone the repository and run `pip install -r requirements.txt` followed by `python -m blogman`.
+Clone the repository and run `pip install -r requirements.txt` followed by `python -m blogman` (Python >=3.11).
 Then, just drop your blog posts into the `md/` directory.
 In deployment, it's recommended that you use [Gunicorn](https://gunicorn.org/) or [Waitress](https://pypi.org/project/waitress/) for Windows.